Amotica/MergedNET/README.md

 <img src="architecture.png" />

+The files config.py and siameseModelv2.py are required to run the codes.
+The config.py contain configuration parameters, which we sometimes override in the siameseModelv2.py file.
+The siameseModelv2.py file contains all the class(es) and methods to train and evaluate the model.
+To train the model ensure the parameter (eval = True) in the “if __name__ == '__main__':” is set to False.
+You should also ensure the datasets are downloaded from the respective websites and placed in a dataset folder (self-explanatory from the source codes).

 # Dataset used in these experiments

 <b>CUB-200-2011 </b> is a fine-grained dataset, which has 200 classes with a total of 11,788 images.
 We used a similar dataset split (100, 50 and 50 classes for training, validation and testing, respectively) to what was proposed in Chen et al. 2019.